Most travelers would agree that if there is one item that is very easy to leave at home, it’s their workout regime.

 For more fitness travel clothing ideas, please read:

 - 9 Gift Ideas for Active Travelers

 I hope you enjoyed these tips on how to stay active while traveling.
 Please share them with your friends on Facebook, Twitter, or Pinterest.
 Thanks for reading!

 Author Bio: Kate Zealand is a self-proclaimed “Beauty Guru Turned Backpacker.”
-She is passionate about staying healthy, and feeling beautiful while travelling.
+She is passionate about staying healthy and feeling beautiful while traveling.
 Kate is currently on a five month backpacking trek through Costa Rica with her husband, Shaun.
 Follow Kate’s adventures on her blog www.hostelsandhotrollers.com.